Arthur Machen: Literary decadence in the 1890s

 Around 1890 Machen began to publish in literary magazines, writing stories influenced by the works of Robert Louis Stevenson, some of which used gothic or fantastic themes.
 This led to his first major success, The Great God Pan.
 It was published in 1894 by John Lane in the noted Keynotes Series, which was part of the growing aesthetic movement of the time.
 Machen's story was widely denounced for its sexual and horrific content and consequently sold well, going into a second edition.

 Machen next produced The Three Impostors, a novel composed of a number of interwoven tales, in 1895.
 The novel and the stories within it were eventually to be regarded as among Machen's best works.
 However, following the scandal surrounding Oscar Wilde later that year, Machen's association with works of decadent horror made it difficult for him to find a publisher for new works.
-Thus, though he would write some of his greatest works over the next few years, some were published much later.
+Thus, though he would write some of his most highly regarded works over the next few years, some were published much later.
 These included The Hill of Dreams, Hieroglyphics, A Fragment of Life, the story "The White People", and the stories which make up Ornaments in Jade.

 Tragedy and acting: 1899–1910

-In 1899, Machen's wife Amy died of cancer after a long period of illness.
+In 1899 Machen's wife, Amy, died of cancer after a long period of illness.
 This had a devastating effect on Machen.
-He only gradually recovered from his loss over the next year, partially through his close friendship with the poet A. E. Waite.
-It was through Waite's influence that Machen joined at this time the Hermetic Order of the Golden Dawn, though Machen's interest in the organization was not lasting or very deep.
+He only gradually recovered from his loss over the next year, partially through his close friendship with Waite.
+It was through Waite's influence that Machen joined at this time the Hermetic Order of the Golden Dawn, though Machen's interest in the organisation was not lasting or very deep.